yaturner/myWeatherPanel/README.md

 [Open Weather Map](openweathermap.org)

-and create an account, the free one is sufficient, once you created your account, login and right click on your user name in the menu bar.
+and create an account, the free one is sufficient, once you have created your account, login and click on your user name in the menu bar.
 Select **My API keys** and make a note of your key.

 ###### Configuration File

-Using your favorite editor, edit the *sample_weatherPanel.cfg* file in the *weatherPanel* directory, the fields should be self explanatory,
+Using your favorite editor, edit the *sample_weatherPanel.cfg* file in the *weatherPanel* directory, the fields are:
 - the **lat** and **lon** are the latitude and longitude fromwhere you want the weather
 - **appid** is the API key you obtained from openweathermap.org
 - **units** are imperial or metric